-It reduces the heat that reaches the bottom of the pan, and provides more even heat distribution.
+It reduces the intensity of the heat that reaches the bottom of the pan, and provides more even heat distribution.
 It takes the place of a double-boiler.

 You put it on top of the burner, then the pot on top of it.
 It will work with both gas and electric burners.
-It’s good for cantankerous gas stove burners on which you need really low heat, but the flame goes out if you lower it too far down, and it can be used to help reduce worries about using clay pots such as Japanese donabes on the stove top.
+It’s good for tricky gas stove burners on which you need really low heat, but the flame goes out if you lower it too far down, and it can be used to help reduce worries about using clay pots such as Japanese donabes on the stove top.

 There are several different types of diffusers.